Fiesta (dinnerware): Radioactive glazes

 Brilliant red Fiesta (and indeed the red glazes produced by all U.S. potteries of the era) is known for having a detectable amount of uranium oxide in its glaze, which produced the orange-red color.
 During World War II, the government took control of uranium for development of the atom bomb, and confiscated the company's stocks.
 Homer Laughlin discontinued Fiesta red in 1944.
 The company reintroduced Fiesta red in 1959 using depleted uranium (rather than the original natural uranium), after the Atomic Energy Commission relaxed its restrictions on uranium oxide.
 In addition to pottery glazing, uranium oxide was used even more extensively in the tiling industry, producing uranium tile.

 Red is not the only color of vintage ceramic glaze that is radioactive; it is detectable from other colors, including ivory.
 The level of radioactivity of vintage fiestaware has been published and is available online.

 The U.S. Environmental Protection Agency warns consumers not to use radioactive glazed ceramics for food or drink use.
 Others recommend against using such pieces for food storage due to the possibility of leaching of uranium or other heavy metals (often present in some colored glazes) into food, especially acidic foods.
+Consumption of uranium from regular use of such dishware, estimated by the U.S. Nuclear Regulatory Commission, amounted to potential doses of about 0.4 mSv per year.